 High-Dose Immune Suppression without Hematopoietic Stem Cells for Autoimmune Diseases

-Richard K. Burt, Alberto M. Marmont in Stem Cell Therapy for Autoimmune Disease, 2019
+Published in Richard K. Burt, Alberto M. Marmont, Stem Cell Therapy for Autoimmune Disease, 2019

 The unique pharmacology of cyclophosphamide accounts for its potent immunosuppressive properties and its ability to spare hematopoietic stem cells.
 Cyclophosphamide is a pro-drug that is converted in the liver to 4-hydroxycyclophosphamide and its tautomer aldophosphamide (Fig. 1).
 Aldophosphamide diffuses freely into the cell and is converted to the active compound phosphoramide mustard, or inactivated by aldehyde dehydrogenase to form carboxyphosphamide.17-19 Lymphoid cells, including natural killer cells, B and T lymphocytes, have low levels of aldehyde dehydrogenase and are rapidly killed by high doses of cyclophosphamide.
 Interestingly, primitive hematopoietic stem cells possess high levels of aldehyde dehydrogenase rendering them highly resistant to cyclophosphamide.17-19 Although the CD34 pool is markedly reduced in severe aplastic anemia, the high response rate in aplastic anemia to immunosuppressive therapy attests to the fact that healthy hematopoietic stem cells remain in most cases of aplastic anemia.